hanishkvc/prgs-docs-spreadsheetkvc/README.md

-# SpreadKVC
+# SpreadSheetKVC

 Author: HanishKVC, 2020
 Version: v202008223ST2348

-spreadkvc is a simple spreadsheet program which runs on the commandline using ncurses and python.
+spreadsheetkvc is a simple spreadsheet program which runs on the commandline using ncurses and python.

 It works with a slightly modified form of csv file.